 Open-source Chat & Messaging SDK and Development Tools

-ChatSDK is our top pick not just because its rich features list, but because it has a dual license and supports iOS and Android.
+ChatSDK is our top pick not just because of its rich features list, but because it has a dual license and supports iOS and Android.

 It allows users to add chat support to their existing app or build a complete new application.